What kind of dog parent are you? Test your knowledge on this dog food comparison page. Learn how to boost canine nutrition and avoid toxic dog foods.

 I assume this is due to spending millions in advertising and shelf space rather than ingredients.

 While I am very happy feeding raw, that may not be your cup of tea.
 I understand.
-I fed commercial foods for more years than I can count and I was perfectly comfortable.
+I fed commercial foods for more years than I can count and I was perfectly comfortable at the time.
+I kept a lookout for recalls just like you probably do but ultimately I simplified my life and my dogs life.

 Ready?
 Here goes.

-a whole food supplement, and omega 3 essential fatty acids.
-There are
+a tested human grade whole food supplement, and omega 3 essential fatty acids.

 Ultra Premium commercial canned foods.
 I say ultra premium because I'm talking about those that are mostly meat which is human quality and no by-products.
 These have little or no grains and there are no chemical preservatives and you won't likely find them at the grocery store.